 What needs to happen globally, is a transformation towards a circular economy.
 The products and services we buy and consume will no longer support our own needs.
 They are a part of a much bigger system where the goal is zero waste.
 In 2019 we will need to continue pushing the boundaries of the circular economy.
 We need to rethink not only products and services, but the entire value chain.
 Companies and organizations will need to work together, across silos and industries, to enable behavior change.
 They will need to provide a continuous flow of triggers, coaching, rewards, knowledge, and insights that help people develop and sustain new behaviors that are good for earth and humanity.
 Sustainability has up to now, in too many contexts, been seen as good PR.
 In 2019 consumers and the planet don’t expect any more talk – they need to see action!

 Healthcare is moving from acute and reactive to proactive and personalized

-In 2019 we are going to see a rise of brands in the health space.
+We are going to see a rise of brands in the health space.
 The plant-based revolution continues, and sleep problems have now become a public health epidemic.
 Researchers are linking lack of sleep to cognitive functions as well as to emotional intelligence and mental health.
 New tech products aim to help people with their holistic health, such as nighttime wearables, food trackers, and smart pillows.